tonibuenter/remotequery-java/docs/orm-myths.md

 * ORM Survival Tips
 * Try _RemoteQuery_

-Further I will point out our approach called _RemoteQuery_ that is a valid alternative for many project situations.

-For this article I refer to a for - my purpuse interchangable - article from [Tutorialpoints.com](https://www.tutorialspoint.com/hibernate/orm_overview.htm) that points out the positive qualities of ORM tools [1].
+In this article I refer to - my purpuse interchangable - an article from [Tutorialpoints.com](https://www.tutorialspoint.com/hibernate/orm_overview.htm) that points out the positive qualities of ORM tools [1].

-I will critically comment point by point and conclude with a final statement.
+I will critically cita and comment point by point and conclude with a final statement.

 ### Why Object Relational Mapping (ORM)?